open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 ```

 Open <http://localhost:8080/rolldice> in your web browser and reload the page a
-few times, after a while you should see the spans printed in the console, such
+few times.
+After a while you should see the spans printed in the console, such
 as the following:

 <details>